ibm-cloud-docs/sap/sap-environment-power-infrastructure.md

 | Subnet (Public and Private) |
 {: caption="Table 1.
 Networking component layers overview" caption-side="top"}

-Connectivity is available to the IBM Power Systems Infrastructure network leveraging connectivity options available from leading global network providers and TelCo providers in addition to the connectivity options available using the {{site.data.keyword.cloud_notm}} global footprint of more than 60 {{site.data.keyword.cloud_notm}} data centers and 28 points of presence (PoPs).
+Connectivity is available to the {{site.data.keyword.IBM_notm}} Power Systems Infrastructure network leveraging connectivity options available from leading global network providers and TelCo providers in addition to the connectivity options available using the {{site.data.keyword.cloud_notm}} global footprint of more than 60 {{site.data.keyword.cloud_notm}} data centers and 28 points of presence (PoPs).

 ### Networking VLANs and Subnets